peterttly/Data_Royale_Analysis/README.md

 - **Elixir contour heatmaps** showing card usage vs. elixir patterns
 - **Business insight modeling** around player psychology and retention

-##  Required 1-Paragraph Competition Summary
-Throughout this week, our team transformed millions of Clash Royale battle logs into a full analytical journey that connected gameplay behavior to business insights.
-We engineered a multiprocessing pipeline for large-scale data extraction, built card lookup tables from the official card list, analyzed trophy distributions to locate the most engaged player ranges, extracted thousands of decks to identify core 4-card meta combinations, and generated elixir contour maps to reveal synergy patterns.
-This repository captures our entire workflow from raw data to insights and presents the strongest findings uncovered during the Data Royale competition.

 ##  How to Run

 ### 1. Install dependencies